 If your landlord has served you a notice that looks like it's trying to get around this, that matters.
 Read our guide on backdoor eviction protections under the Renters' Rights Act to understand what's legitimate and what isn't.

-A Rent Repayment Order (RRO) lets you claim back up to 12 months' rent through the First-tier Tribunal.
+A Rent Repayment Order (RRO) lets you claim back up to 2 years' rent through the First-tier Tribunal, for offences committed on or after 1 May 2026 (12 months for earlier offences).
 You don't need a solicitor.
 You don't need to leave the property.
 The grounds are specific enough that if your landlord has committed one of them, the tribunal's job is largely to assess the amount, not relitigate whether the violation happened.

 The qualifying grounds for an RRO include: